ajd4096/nuspy/README.md

 This isn't installed by default, and isn't in most distro's package lists.
 You will probably have to use pip.

+## sqlite3
+Probably installed when you installed Python 3.

 -----

 # For the lazy: